AOC Made a Fool of Herself Grilling the Wells Fargo CEO

 Sloan was dumbfounded, probably because it’s not true.
 “Related to that pipeline?
 I’m not aware that there’s been any of what you’ve described that’s occurred that’s related to that pipeline.”

-Cortez interrupted, talking over him, asking another idiotic question, “How about, uh, the cleans up from the leaks of the Dakota Access pipeline?”
+Cortez interrupted, talking over him, asking another idiotic question, “How about, uh, the clean up from the leaks of the Dakota Access pipeline?”

 “I’m not aware of the leaks associated with the Dakota Access pipeline that you’re describing,” Sloan responded.